Skip to content

 csrf_token = params.pop()

-# we check the token's validity
+# check token validity

 validate_csrf(csrf_token)